History in six chapters

 From 2015 until today: The Mechanical Engineering Campus in Garbsen

-Across from the PZH in Garbsen, which opened in 2004, construction work officially began on 4th December 2015, for the new Campus Mechanical Engineering, which is to concentrate the entire potential of the Faculty of Mechanical Engineering in one place in 2019.
-The campus will open up new opportunities for cooperation in research and education for around 4,500 students and scientists.
+Opposite the PZH in Garbsen, which opened in 2004, construction work officially began on 4 December 2015 on the new Mechanical Engineering Campus (CMG), which will bring together the entire potential of the Faculty of Mechanical Engineering in one place from 2019.
+For around 4,500 students and scientists, the Mechanical Engineering Campus will open up new opportunities for cooperation in research and teaching.
 Short distances and direct communication facilitate the transfer of ideas and information.

-The PZH will be conceptually integrated into the overall complex, which will feature seven new buildings: Three institute buildings, a research building for Dynamics and Energy Conversion, a lecture hall building, a cafeteria, a Seminar and Communication Building with work rooms for the students, and a technical building supplying the campus.
-Approximately 20,750 square meters of main floor space will be newly constructed.
-The Campus Mechanical Engineering offers ideal conditions for new perspectives thanks to its modern equipment and close links to industry.
+The PZH is conceptually integrated into the overall complex, which features seven new buildings: three institute buildings, a research building for dynamics and energy conversion (DEW), a lecture hall building, a refectory, a seminar and communication building with workrooms (SEKOM) for students and a technology building.
+Around 20,750 square metres of main floor space have been newly realised.
+With its modern facilities and close links to industry, the Mechanical Engineering Campus offers ideal conditions for new perspectives.